-UWG4 / AWG4The UWG4 Touch thermostat offers all the things you expect from a smart touchscreen thermostat
+UWG4 / AWG4The UWG4 WiFi thermostat offers all the things you expect from a smart WiFi touchscreen thermostat

-The UWG4 Touch thermostat offers all the things you expect from a smart touchscreen thermostat – intelligent, adaptive control, intuitive operation and so.
+OJ Microline® UWG4 WiFi thermostat offers all the things you expect from a smart touchscreen thermostat – voice control (works with Hey Google and compatible with Amazon Alexa – simply follow these easy steps to connect), adaptive control, intuitive operation and so.
 You also get extra features that make installation a breeze: just follow the installation wizard.
 Or scan the QR support code for instant access to a smart, interactive manual.

 The remote WLAN connectivity feature gives users convenient, easy-to-use access to adjusting and monitoring their home heating system – from any location.
 While away from home they can turn on the heat to ensure a warm welcome on their return, they can continue saving on heating if they find themselves delayed, and much more.
 WLAN connectivity also gives easy access to information on energy consumption and system performance.